JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 [//]: # (title: Sealed classes and interfaces)

-_Sealed_ classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
+_Sealed_ classes and interfaces define restricted class hierarchies, providing a structured approach to control inheritance.
 Unlike `open` classes, which allow unrestricted subclassing, sealed classes and interfaces ensure inherent exhaustiveness in `when` expressions, thereby offering a more controlled hierarchy.
 All direct subclasses of a sealed class are known at compile time.
 No other subclasses may appear outside